jSunnari/weatherPi_iOS/README.md

 For more info about the project: https://github.com/jSunnari/weatherPi

 ### Instructions:
-You maybe need to update the carthage-dependenices with:
+You may need to update the carthage-dependenices with:
 ```
 $ carthage update --platform iOS
 ```